danielinux/fidelio/README.md

 The holder of the key can only prove the physical presence of the key during an authentication procedure.
 This is done by connecting it via USB and pushing a button.

-Through this mechanism, the U2F/Fido1.2 authenticator is given a proof that the request has been processed (signed) by the same key initially registeded , so the user can be trusted as the authenticator assumes that the user is still holding the key.
+Through this mechanism, the authenticator is given a proof that the request has been processed (signed) by the same key initially registered, so the user can be trusted as the authenticator assumes that the user is still holding the key.

-Two-factor authentication based on U2F mechanism is generally considered more secure than time-based OTP services, like mobile apps or other devices that require clock synchronization with the authenticating party.
+Two-factor authentication based on FIDO mechanisms is generally considered more secure than time-based OTP services, like mobile apps or other devices that require clock synchronization with the authenticating party.

-The device creates a unique private key, which is then used to derive the keys for the authenticating services requesting a U2F authentication.
+The device creates a unique private key, which is then used to derive the keys for the authenticating services requesting a FIDO authentication.
 This means that Fidelio does not pose any storage limitation on the number of authentication services that can be registered, as the same key is derived again whenever needed and it's never stored on the device.
+CTAP1/U2F remains supported for legacy services; CTAP2/WebAuthn is the primary protocol.

 The codebase is simple and rather small, allowing for an easy full audit of the security model and the related implementations.